RobToombs/docker-kata-app/Instructions.md

      calls to our backend application.
 Our backend application in turn makes successful calls to our container running the postgres DB.

-     If you use `psql` to log back into the postgres container, you can run `SELECT * FROM dog;` and verify DB content:
+     If you use `docker exec -it kata-postgres-container psql -U postgres` to log back into the postgres container, you can run `SELECT * FROM dog;` and verify DB content:

      `postgres=# SELECT * FROM dog;`